cloudmesh-community/fa18-516-29/project-report/report.md

   i.
 Download and Install Hive 2.3 which is compatible with Hadoop 2.9 only in the master machine.

+     :o: use proper markdown

       ```bash
       wget https://www-us.apache.org/dist/hive/hive-2.3.3/apache-hive-2.3.3-bin.tar.gz -P ~/hive_installation
       ```

-  ii.Uncompress the tar file in a directory $HIVE_HOME
+  ii.
+Uncompress the tar file in a directory $HIVE_HOME

       ```bash
       tar zxvf ~/hive_installation/apache-hive-* -C ~/hive_home
       ```

-  iii.Set up the env variables in all the .profile and .bashrc of all the servers
+  iii.
+Set up the env variables in all the .profile and .bashrc of all the servers

+        :o: use proper markdown

       ```bash
       export HIVE_HOME=/home/ubuntu/hive_home/apache-hive-2.3.3-bin
       export PATH=$PATH:$HIVE_HOME/bin